AlbertHernandez/typescript-library-template/README.md

 <h1 align="center">⭐ Typescript Library Template ⭐</h1>

 <p align="center">
-  Template for new libraries based on Typescript with the Best Practices and Ready for Production
+  Template for new libraries based on Typescript with the Best Practices and Ready for Production.
+Hellu
 </p>

 <p align="center">